jo288/KoKo_WebProject_FA19/documents/design-journey.md

   - Client wants a colorful website design with lots of pictures
   - Client wants large and readable fonts for the website.
   - Client wants the contact information to be clearly visible.
+  - Client has no website currently but had a 1300 group make a basic website for them but with very basic interactivity and not very satisfactory styling
+  - Client wants to have the site easily provide information about dishes to client as a top priority (We recomended to them making a gallery and menu)
+  - Client wants to be able to communicate with customers (we recomended a contact form)
+  - Client wants some way of creating proof of the resturant quality (we recomended a review page)
+  - Client wants a delivery system tied with their website (We explained to them that this would be very difficult based on the scope of information learned in this class and the scope of this project)

+  After this we met as a group to designate tasks to group members and such
   - Task distribution:
     - Tricia: menu, dish
     - Khalid: contact, about, review upload